 The Authority manages its cash flow to ensure that cash is available when needed.
 If unexpected movements happen, there is ready access to funds through the money markets.
-There was no need to borrow in this way in 2016/17.
+There was no need to borrow in this way in 2017/18 or in 2016/17.